Diagnosing AHP

 URINE TEST

-- AHP can be diagnosed with a simple urine test of PBG (porphobilinogen), ALA (aminolevulinic acid), and porphyrin levels
+- A urine test for PBG (porphobilinogen), ALA (aminolevulinic acid), and porphyrin levels can help inform a diagnosis of AHP

 - It is recommended to have a urine test during or shortly after an attack